juniorjunior/RPiPWM/README.md

 ## UDP Messages

-Each message consists of a one byte (8 bits) command followed by the appropriate data.
+Each message consists of a one byte (8 bits) command, one byte (8 bits) for the target ID, followed by the appropriate data.
+Target ID values can be between 0 and 255.
+Target ID of 0 means "all".

 | Name | Value | Description |
 | :--- | ----: | :---------- |